Here's some advanced English language resources for your wine studies about German Wine - in no particular order.

 “Wine Atlas of Germany” by Dieter Braatz, Ulrich Sauter and Ingo Swoboda (2014)

-Hundreds of vineyard maps, pictures, in-depths explanation of geology and geography.
+Includes hundreds of vineyard maps, pictures, in-depths explanation of geology and geography.
 A most comprehensive wine book.

-Good vintage books, all definitely a bit dated, yet good fun to browse and inexpensive to get:
+Good vintage books, obviously a bit dated, yet good fun to browse and inexpensive to get:

 SF Hallgarten and André Simon: The Great Wines of Germany, 1963